kitnil/awesome/README.md

 - [chrome-zeroclickinfo](https://github.com/duckduckgo/chrome-zeroclickinfo) - Chrome Extension using the DuckDuckGo Zero-click Info API
 - [hacker-scripts](https://github.com/NARKOZ/hacker-scripts) - Based on a true story
 - [gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
-- [nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark: The Node.js best practices list (May 2020)
+- [nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark: The Node.js best practices list (June 2020)
 - [chrome-extensions-examples](https://github.com/orbitbot/chrome-extensions-examples) - All Chrome Extension examples collected into one repository
 - [showthedocs](https://github.com/idank/showthedocs) -
 - [RaspberryCast](https://github.com/vincelwt/RaspberryCast) - :tv: Transform your Raspberry Pi into a streaming device.
 Videos can be sent from mobile devices or computers (Chrome extension).